ezulfica/ezulfica/README.md

 - 👋 Hi, I’m @ezulfica
-- 👀 I’m interested in mathematics, data, economics and new technology (robots, blockchain, IA)
+- 👀 I’m interested in mathematics, data, economics and new technology (robotics, blockchain, IA)
 - 🌱 I’m currently completing my master degree in Applied Mathematics.
 I choose to focus on statistics and looking to start my career as a data scientist.
 - 📫 Feel free to contact me on linkedin : https://www.linkedin.com/in/ezulfica/